-- The Eightfold Path is very much like a prescription that the Buddha (if he was a doctor) would write out in order for us to cure ourselves of an illness.
+- The Eightfold Path is very much like a prescription that the Buddha (if he were a doctor) would write out for us to cure ourselves of an illness.

 - The illness he identified (as explained in the Four Noble Truths) is called “Dukkha” which all sentient beings (such as humans) experience.

 - Dukkha is often translated to mean “suffering”, but has many meanings such as dissatisfaction, anxiety, stress, etc.